 (I) a) The company has not maintained proper records showing full particulars,including quantitative details and situation of fixed assets.

-b) Therefore, physical verification of the same has not been carried out;
+b) Physical verification of the same has not been carried out by the management.

 (ii) a) As explained to us, Physical verification of inventory has been conducted bythe management at reasonable intervals.

 b) As also certified by management and according to the information and explanationsgiven to us the procedures of physical verification of inventories followed by themanagement are reasonable and adequate in relation to the size of the company and natureof its business.

 c) As informed by the management the company is in process of making adequate recordsof inventory.
 Except for Soyabean, pending updating of records and reconciliation, bookbalances as at March 31, 2014 have been adopted.
 As of now the company is having records,which are not adequate.
 Material discrepancies were noticed at the time of physicalverification.
 It is observed that the management has written off a sum of Rs 43.39 Croreson account of shortage observed in the raw material (soya bean) stock.
 As per thedocuments produced by the management and the explanations given by them, the processcarried out for the physical verification of the stock is commensurate with the size &nature of the company; but as far as the valuation of the same is considered, themanagement was unable to explain the exact basis for the valuation hence we are unable toexpress our opinion on the same and hence there is a diversion to compliance of AccountingStandard 2.